Accessibility

 Background:

 A contrast ratio measures how two adjacent colors differ in brightness.
-The Web Content Accessibility Guidelines defines minimum contrast ratios for adjacent colors when differentiating between them is necessary for understanding content.
+The Web Content Accessibility Guidelines defines minimum contrast ratios that adjacent colors must meet if differentiating between them is necessary for understanding content.
 For example, text should have adequate contrast against its background, and nontext elements that are essential for understanding should have adequate contrast with their background or adjacent elements.
-The World Wide Web Consortium’s Web Accessibility Initiative lays out a few exceptions to the contrast rule—for example, when text conveys the same information as the colors (such as labeled pie slices) and when a particular presentation is essential to understanding the information (such as a screenshot).
+There are a few exceptions to the contrast rule—for example, when text conveys the same information as the colors (such as labeled pie slices) and when a particular presentation is essential to understanding the information (such as a screenshot).

 Recommendation: